baobuibk/SpaceLiin_COPC_CAN/Readme.md

 ```

 > [!IMPORTANT]
-> Enable filter or you can`t use reception mode.
+> Enable the filter to use reception mode.

 ## Can start

+> [!IMPORTANT]
+> Call the CAN start function after all initializations to ensure proper protocol execution.

 ```
     LL_CAN_Start(&hcan);
 ```

-## Can transmit and receive functions
+## CAN Transmit and Receive Functions

 ***1. Transmission***